Creditor Lawsuits: What to Expect When the Case Is in Court

 In some states, the trend is toward limiting discovery.
 For example, in some states, parties to a lawsuit can ask only a limited number of questions in their interrogatories, and a party or witness can be deposed only once.
 If the creditor sends you volumes of interrogatory questions or schedules your deposition after it's already been taken, you can ask the court to issue a "protective order" to stop the harassment.

+Be sure to answer discovery requests in the time allowed, even if it's just to say you don't know the answer.
+Otherwise, the plaintiff may ask the court to compel you to answer and to pay costs for their trouble.
 Or you might be deemed to have admitted the plaintiff's assertions ("requests for admissions").
-If the plaintiff (or its attorney) agrees to give you more time to answer, get it in writing.
-Send a letter confirming the extension of time to the plaintiff (or its attorney).
+If the plaintiff or its attorney agrees to give you more time to answer, get it in writing.
+Send a letter confirming the extension of time to the plaintiff or its attorney.

-Summary Judgment in a Collections Lawsuit
+Summary Judgment in a Collection Lawsuit

 The creditor might try to convince the judge that none of the facts of the case are in dispute—for example, that you signed a legal loan agreement, made no payments, and have no defense as to why you're not paying.
 The creditor also must convince the judge that the plaintiff is entitled to judgment as a matter of law.
 The creditor does this by filing a summary judgment motion.

-Settlement Conference in a Collections Lawsuit
+Settlement Conference in a Collection Lawsuit

 Several states and the federal court system require that the parties come together at least once before the trial to try to settle the case.
 To assist you in settling, you'll be scheduled to meet with a judge or attorney who has some familiarity with the area of law your case involves.